UPDATED October 23, 2023

-A Cookie, is a type of computer generated message.
+A Cookie is a type of computer generated message.
 A Cookie takes the form of a small text file (i.e. a small data file), which is generated by our website or by a third party and which may be downloaded and saved on to your computer or mobile device either temporarily or permanently.

 What is Server-side tagging?

-Server-side tagging works differently to Cookies as the technology operates on the server-side of the internet rather than in a browser; as a result no data text file is downloaded on to your computer or device.
-This type of technology uses non-identifiable click events in order to provide a similar form of functionality to Cookies but they have same objective, which is to facilitate targeted advertising and to improve your overall user experience.
+Server-side tagging works differently to Cookies as the technology operates on the server-side of the internet rather than in a browser; as a result no data text file is downloaded on your computer or device.
+This type of technology uses non-identifiable click events in order to provide a similar form of functionality to Cookies and they have the same objective, which is to facilitate targeted advertising and to improve your overall user experience.

 ‘First party’ and ‘Third party’ Cookies